forklovee/OpenGL_Zeldalike/README.md

 - Vertex Position and Vertex Color stored in a single VBO
 - Indexed drawing using EBO
 - Vertex and Fragment shaders getting inputs from CPU and passing data to each other (such as Vertex Color), also working shader uniform (wow.)
+- Image loading with stb_image
+- Using multiple textures in fragment shader

 ## Building
 CMake takes care of everything.